mathbalduino/go-codegen/docs/go-file.md

 alias will be returned.

 :::note
-The aliases will always be used when generating code, even if they're not required (`import fmt "fmt"`, for example)
+The aliases will always be used when the final code is generated, even if they're not required (`import fmt "fmt"` instead of `import "fmt"`, for example)
 :::

 ### AliasFromPath